 Think you are an interesting individual?
 Prove it.
 Share something interesting about yourself in the comments section below.

 While trying to gain new leads and build a business by acquiring new clients, companies can neglect clients they have or forget who pays the bills.
-During hard these economic times, companies are becoming more selective on who they partner with.
+During these hard economic times, companies are becoming more selective on who they partner with.
 As a recent example, SC Johnson ended their 50 year relationship with DraftFCB brought their business to Ogilvy & Mather and BBDO.
 Click hereto read more on the SC Johnson/DraftFCB break-up.

 Building relationships is important; it should be more than just a simple business transaction.
 Customers are less likely to focus on price alone if they have a personal relationship with a company.